Managing Holiday Grief

 It was Saturday of Thanksgiving weekend, the first Thanksgiving without my brother, just months after a drunk driver had ended his life.
 I needed to get some shopping done and I found myself at a mall.
 The instant I stepped inside, I was enveloped in holiday atmosphere.
 Everything shone and glittered, music rang out, scents of pine and cinnamon candles mingled with the smell of perfumes being sprayed on shoppers in the department stores.
 Delight hung in the air.
+But I was feeling holiday grief.

-I, however, couldn’t feel anything but despair.
 It felt like I had been punched in the stomach.
 I couldn’t wait to get out.

 This was not like me.
 I have always loved holiday times with all of their various sensory experiences.
-I enjoy walking through shops thinking of what loved ones might like, baking seasonal treats, listening to the my parents’ holiday LPs (yes I still have a turntable), sitting and enjoying tree lights, or candles in the menorah, or any other glow that a December holiday might bring.
+I enjoy walking through shops thinking of what loved ones might like, baking seasonal treats, listening to my parents’ holiday LPs (yes, I still have a turntable), sitting and enjoying tree lights, or candles in the menorah, or any other glow that a December holiday might bring.

 Now, however, it was like everything had been turned inside out.
 The holiday time, rather than improving my unhappy state, had made it worse.
 This is the paradox that so many, grieving through the holiday seasons year after year, experience and must endure.